 - Relapse prevention and other recovery options

 Parents are not responsible for their child’s addiction.
 Anyone can develop an addiction to alcohol or drugs.
 Once the addiction is present, help is available.
 Through detox, patients can begin their journey toward a healthier life.
-To help your son or daughter start his or her recovery journey, call Serenity House Detox now, at 866-294-5306.
+To help your son or daughter start his or her recovery journey, call Serenity House Detox & Recovery now, at 866-294-5306.